Tax Claim Office

 Information on how Repository Tax Sales work is found below in a downloadable pdf.

 ***ATTENTION REPOSITORY BIDDERS – PLEASE READ***

 An updated Repository List is now available for download (properties shaded in gray currently have bids submitted that are waiting for approval- Do not submit bids for these properties).
-Bids will be accepted until September 30th, at that time, the highest bidder will be submitted to the County, Township, and School for approval.
+Bids will be accepted until the end of the month, at that time, the highest bidder will be submitted to the County, Township, and School for approval.
 Please be aware this process could take several months.
 If you wish to place a bid, please fill out the bid form (found below) and submit to the Tax Claim Bureau.
 We do not accept any money until the bid is approved by all three taxing districts.
 If your bid is approved, we will contact you for the bid amount, plus: Recording fee ($70.75), UPI fee ($10), Deed fee ($25), and Transfer Tax (2% of bid).
 For example, if you place a minimum bid of $250, and is approved, the total due to the Tax Claim Bureau will be $360.75.